BrandonXu6106/obsidianpublish/content/thoughts/Datalog.md

 Incorporating negation can be allowed by adopting the Closed World Assumption (CWA).
 That is, if a fact does not logically follow from a set of Datalog clauses, then we conclude that the negation of this fact is true.

 That is, we assume our facts _completely_ describe the domain we are interested.
-For the purposes of [[CRDT|CRDTs]], this unfortunately is not true.
+For the purposes of [[CRDT.md|CRDTs]], this unfortunately is not true.

 Even with negation in Datalog, we can't derive new facts from these negations.
 That is, we can't express premises that contain a negative in the formulation (e.g. "if X is a student and X is not a graduate student, then X is an undergraduate student").